 "...despite the emergence of pop culture, there still lies deep within us an innate longing for arts and environments that will help to put our perceptions back into some sort of perspective.
 It is through these varied mediums that people...gently remind themselves of their intrinsic fragility and use these sensory cues as a springboard for attaining a more profound sense of themselves., helping to see through the folly that pervades much of daily life.
 It is the uncompromising touch of death that can put a keener edge on our appreciation of life" (Juniper, 2003:145-146)

-"Wabi-Sabi, as a tool for contemplation and a philosophy of life, may now have an unforeseen relevance as an antidote to the rampant unravelling of the very social fabric, which has held men together for so long.
+"Wabi-Sabi, as a tool for contemplation and a philosophy of life, may now have an unforeseen relevance as an antidote to the rampant unravelling of the very social fabric...
 Its tenets of modesty and simplicity gently encourage a disciplined overindulgence in the physical world.
 It gently promotes a life of quiet contemplation and a gentle aesthetic principle that underscores a mediative approach.
 Wabi-Sabi demotes the role of the intellect and promotes an intuitive feel for life where relationships between people and their environments should be harmonious.
 By emboldening the spirit to remind itself of its own mortality it can elevate the quality of human life in a world that is fast losing its spirituality" (Juniper, 2003:148).

 Artists can possibly resolve the truly dispiriting dilemma of modern society' fabric by returning to a time when art was concerned with when creatives innocently strived to bring an element of spiritual value to their work.
 Now is a time more than ever to return to nature, what is essential and important for us as a species, as opposed to perpetuating in this is vacuous chasing of what is unattainable.
 "The sanctuaries of this beauty are not in cities, or in metropolitan museums or galleries; they are concealed in the ever fewer natural spaces of our planet.
 They are distant, extemporaneous, autonomous, secret models; but of enormous value, because the aesthetic feeling they awaken helps artists and human beings to understand the essence of life.
 Its original transparency; its mysterious simplicity; its great power of renewal for the future" (Jacobo Siruela in Yamamoto, 2020)